This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 Hamsters kept in an overcrowded cage will be likely to fight.
 If you keep the rodents in a cramped cage, tempers will quickly flare and lead to combat.

-hamsters will also get stressed if they don’t have enough space, and those that are being bullied will require hiding spots to retreat.
+Hamsters will also get stressed if they don’t have enough space, and those that are being bullied will require hiding spots to retreat, therefore it is necessary to pick a good size hamster cage, or eventually get separate cages for your pets.

 3. Not Enough Food